 5. Household expenses

 Having a home means there is always something to pay for.
-Set up a sinking fund to keep any nasty repair bills at bay or save up to finally redecorate or replace your old furniture.
+Set up a sinking fund to keep any nasty repair bills at bay or save up to renovate or replace your old furniture.

 Christmas happens on the same day each year, but still, some people are unprepared for it.
-Set up a sinking fund to cover your Christmas expenses; the whole season will feel much less stressful.
+Set up a sinking fund to save up for Christmas expenses; the whole season will feel much less stressful.

 Gifts can be unexpected such as baby showers or wedding gifts.
 A sinking fund can act as a gift fund throughout the year, so you don’t have to use your savings.